ericmoritz/collection-protobuf/README.md

 specification using
 [Protocol Buffers](https://developers.google.com/protocol-buffers/docs/overview)
-to provide a structure for a language-neutral, extensible, hypermedia RESTful service that avoids the ambuquility of a schemaless format such as JSON.
+to provide a structure for a language-neutral, extensible, hypermedia RESTful service that avoids the ambiguity of a schema-less format such as JSON.

 ## Goals of `collection+protobuf`

-1. Avoid ambuquility via structured protobuf messages
+1. Avoid ambiguity via structured protobuf messages
 2. Provide a common structure to enable automatic client
 3. Maintain the same [H Factor](http://amundsen.com/hypermedia/hfactor/) as `collection+json`